samanasevana/samanasevanasite/src/content/readings/05-observance-chanting.md

 teacher of deities and humans,
 awake and auspicious.

-Well described by the auspicious one is the quality,
+Well described by the auspicious one is the Natural Law,
 visible,
 timeless,
 "come and see,"